rackerlabs/rackspace-how-to/content/cloud-servers/getting-fanatical-support-7-live-chat.md

 product_url: cloud-servers
 ---

-Rackspace Support Technicians are available 24 hours a day to answer any questions that you have.
+Rackspace Support technicians are available 24 hours a day to answer any questions that you have.

 After you click the **Live Chat** link at the bottom of the [Rackspace homepage](https://www.rackspace.com), you interact with a specialist trained to support our products.